Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Discretization for mixed multiscale problems

-The second set of ghost penalty regularization terms are applied for the edge of elements in the transition region $\Omega^h _T$ that are intersected by $\Gamma^h _1$ or are inside the porous domain.
-The elements that are in $\Omega^h _p$ and $\Omega^h _T$ are denoted by .
-The corresponding edges are shown schematically in Figure \ref{fig:DiscretizedDomain} with purple color and defined as following,
+The second ghost penalty regularization term is applied to the edges of elements in the transition region $\Omega^h _T$ that are intersected by $\Gamma^h _1$ or are inside the pores.
+These ghost penalty terms extend the solution of the micro-domain into the pores.
+It gives the elements in the pores a stiffness, which alleviates ill-conditioning, while maintaining the consistency and accuracy of the solution (i.e. terms vanish with optimal rate with mesh refinement and continuity of the solution).
+The corresponding edges are shown schematically in Figure \ref{fig:DiscretizedDomain} in purple and are defined as